alanesq/BasicOLEDMenu/README.md

 BTW - I have incorporated all this in to my basicWebserver starting point sketch which may be of
 interest: https://github.com/alanesq/BasicWebserver
+Even if you do not use BasicWebserver, this version may be easier to include in your own projects as you just have to include oled.h and add a single line to your setup and loop.

 for more oled info see: https://randomnerdtutorials.com/guide-for-oled-display-with-arduino/